 Revision Tip 4 – Routine Rules!

-There’s lots of evidence to show that a regular routine, eating, sleeping etc at the same time each day is less stressful or our body and healthier.
+There’s lots of evidence to show that a regular routine (eating, sleeping etc at the same time each day) is less stressful or our body, and far healthier.
 In fact, some medical experts state that it’s the most important factor to a long life.
-Get to know when the best time of the day is for you to study and make the most of it, then use the rest of the time to fit in your exercise etc.
+Get to know when the best time of the day is for you to study and make the most of it, then use the rest of the time to fit in your exercise and relaxation.

 Revision Tip 5 – 80/20 Rule

 The 80/20 rule states that most of use get most of our productive work done in a relatively short space of time, i.e. we do 80% of our work in 20% of our time.
 The rest of the time we procrastinate and are generally slower and less productive.
 I still find this is still true in my chiropractic practice.
 I’ve always been a morning person and get more done before 11am than I will for the rest of the day.

 Maximise your effectiveness during your power hours, but then allow yourself to be a little slower at other times.